OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Introduction

 The majority of today's link prediction methods are based on a similar principle.
 Consider an attributed graph $G=(V,E)$, with node set $V=\{1,...,N\}$, edge set $E \subseteq V \times V$, and node features $\mF \in \sR^{N\times F_0}$, $F_0 \geq 1$.
 Then, given a pair of nodes $i,j \in V$, after $T \geq 1$ iterations over $G$, these methods produce associated node embeddings (representation vectors) $\Thetaone_i, \Thetaone_j \in \sR^{F_T}$, $F_T \geq 1$, which are then used in a link function $\etaone:\sR^{F_T}\times \sR^{F_T} \to [0,1]$ such that $\etaone(\Thetaone_i,\Thetaone_j)$ predicts the probability that $i$ and $j$ have a missing link in $G$.
 In our notation we will denote all node embeddings and associated functions with the superscript ``$\!~^{\bullet}$''.
 Henceforth we denote \gMPNNs that output structural node embeddings as \onegMPNNs.

 {\em Node embeddings.} The first part of our work considers a subset of these methods, where the output node embeddings are permutation equivariant (a.k.a.\ {\em structural node embeddings}~\citep{srinivasan2019equivalence}).
 Informally, a sequence of node embeddings $\Thetaone \in \sR^{N \times F_T}$ given by an embedding method is permutation-equivariant if for any arbitrary graph $G$ and any permutation $\pi \in \sS_N$ of the node indices, where $\sS_N$ is the symmetric group, the resulting isomorphic graph $G'=(\pi \circ V,\pi \circ E,\pi \circ \mF)$ gets permuted node embeddings ${\Thetaone}' = \pi \circ \Thetaone$, where $\pi \circ M$ defines the action of $\pi$ on $M$ (we will provide a formal definition in \Cref{sec:prelim}).
-We leave the study of OOD link prediction with {\em positional node embeddings} (a.k.a.\ permutation-sensitive node embeddings~\citep{srinivasan2019equivalence}) to future work, since each such method has a different procedure to induce permutation sensitivity: Adding features with one-hot encodings~\citep{Kipf2016}, the node's own eigenvectors as positional encoding~\citep{dwivedi2020generalization,kreuzer2021rethinking}, or random node features~\citep{you2019position,li2020distance,murphy2019janossy} that are used to break the permutation equivariance of \gMPNNs and force positional nodes embeddings.
+We leave the study of OOD link prediction with {\em positional node embeddings} (a.k.a.\ permutation-sensitive node embeddings~\citep{srinivasan2019equivalence}) to future work.

 The application of GNNs to link prediction tasks is made difficult by the fact that, by construction, permutation-equivariant GNNs give the same embeddings $\Thetaone_i,\Thetaone_j$ to any isomorphic nodes $i,j$ in $G$, as noted by~\citet{you2019position} and \citet{srinivasan2019equivalence}.
 Isomorphic nodes are nodes that are structurally indistinguishable in $G$ (even when considering node features) except by their (assumed arbitrary) node indices $i,j \in V$.

-Thankfully, both large real-world and large random graphs (see the Appendix for a discussion) tend to have only very few isomorphic nodes.
-Therefore, in practice, node isomorphism in large graphs $G$ is a non-issue for link prediction (as we see in our experiments).
+That is, if a graph has isomorphic pairs, permutation-equivariant GNN link prediction can fail.
+The recent link prediction literature has significantly relied on isomorphic nodes for theoretical results (e.g., \citet[Theorem 2]{zhang2021labeling} uses isomorphic nodes to prove that, uniformly, graphs are likely to have many isomorphic nodes and hence are not amenable to accurate link prediction).
+However, isomorphic nodes are rare in both real-world graphs (see \Cref{fig:isonodes} in the Appendix) and in large random graphs (\Cref{prop:noniso}).